 Total Sources and Uses identify Pennsylvania's total funding sources.
-The 2018 EPA Capitalization Grant Guidance established certain amounts of CWSRF funds must be used to meet particular requirements.
-These source/requirement limits were calculated before any allocations to projects are made.
+The 2020 EPA Capitalization Grant Guidance establishes certain amounts of CWSRF funds must be used to meet particular requirements.
+These source/requirement limits are calculated before any allocations to projects are made.

 The Sources and Uses table is in Attachment 1.
-This table identifies the sources and the uses of all the available funds in FY2018, including the federal capitalization grant, the state matching funds, bond proceeds and repayments.
+This table identifies the sources and the uses of all the available funds in SFY2020-2021, including the federal capitalization grant, the state matching funds, bond proceeds and repayments.